January 17, 2025 3:16 am

 • Gas station attendants who assist with refueling and other services like washing windows or checking tire pressure; a 5-10 LE (1$) tip is customary.

-Understanding who expects tips and how much to give can make your travel experience smoother and more enjoyable, ensuring you show appreciation for the various services that enhance your stay.”
+Understanding who expects tips can make your travel experience smoother.
+Knowing how much to give can also enhance your enjoyment.
+This ensures you show appreciation for the various services that improve your stay.

 Tipping on Cruise Ships

 Find out in advance.
-If you are supposed to tip, find out if it is done at the end of the trip or at the time of service.
-Oftentimes, at the end of the cruise, you are provided envelopes with suggested tip amounts.
-If you are supposed to tip, budget about $5-10 per day.
+If you need to tip, check whether you should do it at the end of the trip or at the time of service.
+Oftentimes, at the end of the cruise, they provide you with envelopes that contain suggested tip amounts.
+If you need to tip, budget about $5-10 per day.

 • Waiter – $3 per day per person.